DavidFW1960/bom-weather-card/README.md

 ![image](bom-weather.png)

-The BOM Weather Card provides current and forecasted weather conditions using the BOM platforms.
-A custom component for BOM Forecast from [here](https://github.com/DavidFW1960/bom_forecast) You configure the card by passing in sensor entities from the BOM platforms.
+The BOM Weather Card provides current and forecasted weather conditions using the BOM sensor platforms in core Home Assistant and a custom component for BOM Forecast from [my forecast repo here](https://github.com/DavidFW1960/bom_forecast) You configure the card by passing in sensor entities from these BOM platforms.

 The [weather package](https://github.com/DavidFW1960/bom_forecast/blob/master/weather.yaml) in the BOM Forecast component contains BOM Sensor platform configuration for this card as well.
 Both the core BOM Sensor and BOM Forecast custom component are REQUIRED to use this card.

 The card is very customizable.
 You can configure many aspects of it's look and feel as well as which specific content to show by passing in customization flags and defining optional sensors.
 Content can also be rearranged if desired.

 Hovering over a forecast day will display the daily weather summary in a tooltip popup if that option has been enabled.

-**Installation**
+## **Installation**
 ------------------------------
-EASY Way? use HACS and add this repo https://github.com/DavidFW1960/bom-weather-card HARD Way?
+# EASY Way? use HACS and add this repo https://github.com/DavidFW1960/bom-weather-card
+1. Install card from HACS as per other plugins.
+Note that you must add this card as a module to the resources section as per the instructions when you install the card.

+2. Download the amcharts icons from https://www.amcharts.com/dl/svg-weather-icons/ and put them in ```<config-dir>/www/icons/weather_icons```.
+Create the directories if necessary.
+NOTE: I have found a few more svg icons to use in this component so [ALL icons required ate in this file here](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather_icons.zip)

+# HARD Way? manual installation as follows:
 1. Add ```bom-weather-card.js``` to your ```<config-dir>/www/custom_ui/``` directory.
 If you don't have this directory (this is your first custom card), you will need to create it.

 2. Download the amcharts icons from https://www.amcharts.com/dl/svg-weather-icons/ and put them in ```<config-dir>/www/icons/weather_icons```.
 Create the directories if necessary.
 NOTE: I have found a few more svg icons to use in this component so [ALL icons required ate in this file here](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather_icons.zip)